Writing Children’s Books

 World Building

-Creating the Story World
+Creating the story world

 Remember, the big difference between adult and children’s fiction is that in novels for adults, the war is inside you.
 A novel for adults is a moral journey with the main character in conflict, choosing between the positive and negative values of the theme.